shinseung428/CapsNet_Tensorflow/README.md

 ## Requirements

 ## How to run Training & Testing
+Example code to train the capsule_dynamic(CapsNet with dynamic routing) model on mnist dataset.
 ```
 $ python main.py --model=capsule_dynamic --data=mnist
 ```

-An example code to train the capsule_dynamic(CapsNet with dynamic routing) model on mnist dataset.
+Example code to test the capsule_dynamic(CapsNet with dynamic routing) model on mnist dataset.
 ```
 $ python main.py --is_train=False --model=capsule_dynamic --data=mnist
 ```
-An example code to test the capsule_dynamic(CapsNet with dynamic routing) model on mnist dataset.

 Other models can be trained/tested by changing the name of the --model flag, and other datasets can be used by changing the name of the --data flag.